Mr-Ben-Merch-Store/Website/README.md

 -   ADMIN_USER (the username for the admin)
 -   ADMIN_PASS (the password for the admin dashboard)
 -   JWT_KEY_SIGNATURE (the JWT encoding signature that's used to encode user tokens)
+-   PRINTFUL_TOKEN (The token used for the printful store)